 This legislation allowed young people to serve, not just as nonvoting advisory boards to nonprofit organizations, but also on their governing boards, with a full voice and a full vote – just as adults do.
 This legislation has provided an important means of attracting young people to serve as volunteers in nonprofit organizations and provides early hands-on training for a life of nonprofit service.

-Video: Watch leaders discuss the movement to give youth a voice in the public and nonprofit sectors.
+Video: Leaders discuss the movement to give youth a voice in the public and nonprofit sectors.

-Video: Watch Rob Collier discuss the relationship between Michigan’s nonprofit sector and the Office of the Attorney General.
+Video: Rob Collier discusses the relationship between Michigan’s nonprofit sector and the Office of the Attorney General.

 Again in 2009, MNA and CMF worked together alongside the Michigan Association of United Ways to create the Michigan Nonprofit Caucus.
 This caucus is a bipartisan, bicameral forum for lawmakers and nonprofit leaders to discuss legislative/regulatory challenges and opportunities for the sector, and was the second such caucus formed in the country.

-Video: Watch Rob Collier discuss the Michigan Nonprofit Caucus.
+Video: Rob Collier discusses the Michigan Nonprofit Caucus.

 In both of these cases, Michigan’s infrastructure organizations came together to not only engage with the public sector, but also to create a lasting framework for greater collaboration and communication going forward.

-Video: Watch leaders discuss the relationship between MNA and Public Policy.
+Video: Leaders discuss the relationship between MNA and Public Policy.